-- Commitment to the mission and goals of Tanenbaum
+- Commitment to the mission and goals of Tanenbaum.

-- Interest in health care, cross-cultural communications and religion
+- Interest in health care, cross-cultural communications and religion.

-- Sense of humor
+- Sense of humor.

-The Health Care Intern is an unpaid position.
-Tanenbaum will work with you and your school so that you receive academic credit for the internship.
+This is an unpaid position.
+However, if you are interested and your school allows, Tanenbaum will work with you so you receive academic credit for the internship hours.